 Steven isn't just going to make empty promises or offer empty talk.
 Over his first four years, Steven has four tangible goals to bring economic justice to West Baltimore and low-income people across Maryland: end tax sale, repeal the inheritance tax, eliminate ground rent and reform probate.
 He's focusing on these issues because these are the issues he knows and nobody else is fixing them.

-Antonio Hayes offers a top-down approach to economic development by giving subsidies to developers.
-Steven offers a bottom-up approach to economic development by stabilizing the people that already live here.
+It's hard to figure out what Hayes believes, but one of the only things he talks about is what money he brought back to the district.
+Antonio Hayes offers a top-down approach to economic development by giving subsidies to developers and grants to institutions.
+Steven focuses on a bottom-up approach to economic development by stabilizing the people that already live here.
 The first thing West Baltimore needs is not for the government to lift it up.
 The first thing West Baltimore needs is for the government to stop pushing it down.

+Hayes is well-funded by corporate interests.
 Antonio Hayes has accepted $105,625 from Political Action Committees (PACs) and $13,250 from BGE and other energy companies in the past 6 years.
+Also, American Future, a super PAC funded by sports betting platforms has already spent $206,834.58 to support Antonio Hayes and the rest of "Team 40" as of June 10, 2026.
 Steven will not accept any donations from PACs or corporations so you know that he is on your side.